Organizing a raffle, contest, or bingo game

 - the total value of the prizes

-- Chamber of Commerce registration number (of your company or association)
+- Chamber of Commerce registration number (for your company or association)

-- copy of the association's articles of association
+- copy of the association's articles of incorporation

-- You will receive notification within 8 weeks as to whether you will be granted a permit for the lottery or prize draw.
+- You will be notified within 8 weeks whether you have been granted a permit for the lottery or contest.

-- The municipality will take note of your notification for a bingo event.
+- The municipality has received your notification regarding the bingo event.
 The municipality will not send you a confirmation.
 If there are any questions, the municipality will contact you.